Jack Lindquist: Early years and film roles

 Born in Chicago and a graduate of Hollywood High School, Jack Lindquist was also involved as a child actor who appeared as an extra in several episodes of the Our Gang short film series and appeared in the film Best Foot Forward with Lucille Ball.
-He also appeared in the Shirley Temple Black film, The Little Princess, and Laurel and Hardy's Nothing But Trouble (1944 film), as 'The Kid'.
+He also appeared in the Shirley Temple Black film, The Little Princess, and Laurel and Hardy's Nothing But Trouble, as 'The Kid'.
 In all, Lindquist spent 15 years acting as an extra in films.

 After graduating from high school, Lindquist enlisted in the U.S. Air Force where he spent two years.
-He then attended college at the University of Southern California (USC), where he was a member of the Theta Xi Fraternity.
+He then attended college at the University of Southern California (USC), where he was a member of the Theta Xi Fraternity and the Trojan Knights.

 Upon completion of his education, Lindquist began working in the field of advertising.
 At a mid-sized Los Angeles based advertising agency, Lindquist represented the client Kelvinator appliances, promoting the company's washers, dryers, refrigerators, and other appliances on television and radio.
 As a sponsor of the Disneyland park, Kelvinator invited Lindquist to view the park during construction, and also later invited back to the Disneyland park on Sunday, July 17, 1955, as a part of the special televised press preview day.